 This week, I helped a friend prepare for her Daughter-in-law-to-be’s bridal tea.
 The young lady’s favorite novel is (what else?)
 Pride and Prejudice, and my friend has taken that as the theme for the day.
 Inspired by Dody William’s gorgeous designs on Etsy, we arranged a few of the Bride’s favorite quotes along with some fashion plates I had in my collection.
 I have included a printable PDF file of the bookmarks here.
 Click on the link to open the page in your browser, then save it to your computer.
 Once the sheets were printed, we laminated them using 3ml Thermal laminating paper.
 If you don’t have access to a laminator, this can be done at most office supply big box stores, like Staples, or you can skip this step.
 Alternately, you can use a clear sticky paper, such as contact paper or even clear packing tape, carefully applied.
 The bookmarks were then cut apart, punched with a hole at the top and threaded with a tassel.
 Ribbons, bows and other trims can also be added, creating a one of a kind, 3-dimensional work of art.
 If you don’t have a tassel, this tutorial will show you how to make one.
 Laura Boyle is the author of Cooking with Jane Austen and Friends.
 Through her shop Austentation: Regency Accessories, she offers a large range of custom made hats, bonnets, reticules and Jane Austen related items. (more…)

-Anna, the Duchess of Bedford, is credited with creating the ritual of afternoon tea sometime in the early to mid 1800’s as a remedy against the “sinking feeling” she felt between luncheon and the late hour of Court dinners.
+Hosting a Regency Tea Party Anna, the Duchess of Bedford, is credited with creating the ritual of afternoon tea sometime in the early to mid 1800’s as a remedy against the “sinking feeling” she felt between luncheon and the late hour of Court dinners.
 The practice soon caught on among her friends in the upper class circles and the rest is history.
 Taking tea during Jane Austen’s day was nothing like what the term implied a few decades later with the advent of Afternoon Tea.
 During the Regency, Tea was produced about an hour after dinner, signaling the end of the port and cigars in the dining room and gossip and embroidery in the drawing room.
 The lady of the house, or her daughters, if she wished to show them off to advantage, would make and pour the tea and coffee, seeing to it that all guests were served.
 After tea, the family and any guests might remain in the drawing room to read aloud, sew or play games together until supper (if served) or bedtime.
 Sir John never came to the Dashwood’s without either inviting them to dine at the Park the next day, or to drink tea with them that evening.
 Sense and Sensibility If dinner had been late, supper might be replaced by light refreshments served with the tea, such as toast, muffins, or cake.
 Tea or wine and refreshment of some sort or other would be offered to visitors who stopped by throughout the day.
-Tea was also served at Breakfast (more…)
+During (more…)

 The Bandeau hairstyle was favored throughout the Regency as a throwback to ancient times.
 Here is an easy way to “fake” the look of this period court head piece using a modern headband.
 Traditional etiquette for presentation at court required white ostrich feathers to be worn, but getting them to stay in place could be tricky!
 Court Dress, 1799 To create your own headpiece, you’ll need: one fabric covered hairband (satin or velvet works nicely) some feathers of various sizes fabric glue jeweled brooch.
 The “Louisa” style hairband is available in custom colors from Austentation.com Pin your hair up in your preferred style and slide the hairband into place.
 Pin the brooch onto the hairband where you want your plumes to begin.
 Experiment with your plumes to find the perfect arrangement.
 Remove the band in order to attach the feathers.
 Dip the ends of your plumes in fabric glue and slide into place behind the brooch.
 The pin should cover the ends of the feathers.
 Viola!
 A lovely Regency look in just a few minutes!
 Don’t have time or resources to create your own?
 Order a custom made “Faux Bandeau” from Austentation.com (more…)